Meta-analysis (MA)

 Advantages of Meta-analysis

-- Clarifies direction of effect across contradictory studies
+- Clarifies the direction of effect among multiple studies with conflicting results.

 Disadvantages and Risks

-- Highly sensitive to methodological flaws in included studies
+- Highly sensitive to methodological flaws included studies

 - Vulnerable to multiple forms of bias (sampling, publication, accumulation, etc.)